akashdktyagi/patient-springboot-reference-api/README.md

             ...
         ```
 * Checkout Branch: ```2_add_cucumber_stepdef```
-    * Run the Feature file again and this time you will see the step defs in the console as mentioned in above
+    * Run the Feature file again and this time you will see the step defs in the console as mentioned in above code snippet.
     * Copy the methods names and create a new class under integrationtests package and save the methods there.
-    * Run the feature file again and this time there will be failure but different one.
+    * Run the feature file again and this time there will be failure but different kind of error.
     * New Error will now say, pending steps, this is how cucumber is asking you to implement the test.
       * ```text